Employee Assistance Programs (EAP)

 No. CCOHS does not offer EAP services.
+See question below about how to find an EAP service provider.
 EAPs are usually a program purchased or funded by your employer and provided by an external organization or occasionally by a department within your company.
 You can find out if your employer offers an EAP service by asking your manager, Human Resources Department, Union or Health and Safety Representative.

 No. If you wish to start your own EAP company and offer EAP services we recommend you contact the Canadian Employee Assistance Program Association (CEAPA)

-The EAP offers help with the resolution of problems that are affecting work.
-These problems, however, do not have to be caused by workplace issues.
-Employee Assistance Programs are designed to help people understand or overcome their personal problems.
+The EAP offers help with the resolution of difficulties that may be affecting work.
+These difficulties, however, do not have to be caused by workplace issues.
+Employee Assistance Programs are designed to help people understand or overcome their difficulties regardless if the source is work or otherwise.
 While most EAPs offer a wide range of services, they often refer to other professionals or agencies who can offer more or extended care in particular areas.

 The range of areas typically managed by an EAP provider include:

 - Eldercare, childcare, parenting difficulties.